TriviumGames/CueScript/README.md

 ```
 Trace Bookcase failure cue
 --------------------------
-# Wait half a second to even start
+# Don't do anything until half a second after the start of the script
 Time 500

 # Play an error message
 Audio BooksWrong.wav 1 LibraryNorth

+# Don't do anything until 650 ms after the start of the script.
+Time 650

 # Set all the bookcase leds to red
 OSC /Bc/L/Leds 0xFF0000 0xFF0000 0xFF0000 0xFF0000
 OSC /Bc/R/Leds 0xFF0000 0xFF0000 0xFF0000 0xFF0000

-# Wait another second
+# Wait another second from whenever the last stuff we just did
 Time +1000

 # Tell the puzzle to restart the solve logic